Where to Discuss?

 * t-value(d) =L62/X56

-And finally p-value for two tailed using T.DIST.2T formula.
-Since we are using two tail, we are need abs formula to avoid negative value.
+Use T.DIST.2T (two-tailed test, because we’re equal opportunity skeptics): Since we are using two tail, we are need ABS formula to avoid negative value.

 Linear: